 Conclusion Why Budgeting Apps Don’t Work

-We understand that most budgeting apps don’t work for most people and we’re on mission to change that!
+Most budgeting apps don’t work for people and we’re on mission to change that!